gtsteffaniak/snapcast-docker/README.md

  1. Using docker-compose:
    * Update docker-compose host to match your environment
    * run `docker-compose up -d` on main directory

+Note: you can either use the pre-built images I provide at `gtstef/<image>` or use `build` in the docker-compose file.

 ```
 graham@gworker:~/git/snapcast-docker $ docker-compose up -d